Tolc-Software/frontend.py/docs/public/conversions.md

 | std::vector                     | array                                                             |

 \* Note that due to how python works internally, function argument of type `std::unique_ptr` is not allowed.
 For more info see [the pybind11 documentation on smart pointers](https://pybind11.readthedocs.io/en/stable/advanced/smart_ptrs.html).

+\*\* When a user defined struct/class is managed by `std::shared_ptr`, it is marked as such in the resulting pybind11.
+For more info see [the pybind11 documentation on smart pointers](https://pybind11.readthedocs.io/en/stable/advanced/smart_ptrs.html).

 | C++ builtin type           | Python translation       |
 |:-------------------------- |:------------------------ |